 Operations in Georgia

-In March 2021, OMV Petrom, signed the Production Sharing Contract (PSC) for the offshore Block II in the exclusive economic zone of Georgian Black Sea.
+After being selected the winner of an open international tender, in March 2021, OMV Petrom, signed a Production Sharing Contract (PSC) for the offshore Block II in the exclusive economic zone of Georgian Black Sea.

-The PSC provides for exploration, development and production of hydrocarbon resources in the offshore Block II.
-It covers a total area of 5,282 square kilometers and the water depth varies between 400 and 2,000 meters.
+Block II covers a total area of 5,282 square kilometers and the water depth varies between 400 and 2,000 meters.

-As an operator, OMV Petrom will establish an operating company in Georgia, proceed with geoscientific and environmental studies in 2021 and prepare for a large offshore 3D seismic campaign in 2022, which will allow for a detailed evaluation of this block’s potential.
+As an operator, OMV Petrom established an operating company in Georgia, proceed with geoscientific and environmental studies in 2021 and prepare for a large offshore 3D seismic campaign in 2022, which will allow for a detailed evaluation of this block’s potential.